MERMAID Fishbelt Data Quality Checks

 !is.na(beltfish_biomass_kgha_avg) &

-!country %in% c("Indonesia", "Philippines") &
+!country %in% c("Indonesia", "Philippines")) %>%

-group_by(project_id, project, tags, project_notes) %>%
+group_by(project_id, project, tags, project_notes, country) %>%

-dplyr::summarise(NumSites = length(site),
+NumSites = length(site),

-TotalSampleUnits = sum(beltfish_sample_unit_count)) %>%
+TotalSampleUnits = sum(beltfish_sample_unit_count),

 method = "fishbelt",